Anuradhapura Central College

 Anuradhapura Central College (මධ්ය විද්යාලය, අනුරාධපුර, மத்திய கல்லூரி, அனுராதபுரம்) is a mixed educational establishment in North Central Province, Sri Lanka.

-Anuradhapura Central College is a national school, which provides secondary education.
+It is a national school, which provides secondary education.

 History

 Anuradhapura Central College is a national school located in Anuradhapura, the capital of North Central Province, Sri Lanka.
 It was established on 21 July 1947 as part of the educational reforms introduced by Minister of Education C. W. W. Kannangara, which aimed to expand access to free education through the creation of Central Colleges.
 The school was one of the first 54 Central Colleges and the second established in the North Central Province.

 The college was initially located in the Rathmale area, where Rathmale Tissa Maha Vidyalaya now stands, and operated as a bilingual evening school.
 At its inception, it had three teachers and 70 students, and the first principal was R. S. L. de Soysa.

 The school was later relocated to temporary premises in Saliyapura before moving in 1952 to its current site in central Anuradhapura.
-The land, approximately 15 acres, was allocated by the then Minister of Local Government S. W. R. D. Bandaranaike.
+The land, approximately 15 acres, was allocated by the Minister of Local Government S. W. R. D. Bandaranaike.
 The new premises included science facilities and student hostels, with E. R. Erathne appointed as the first principal at the current location.

-During the 1960s, the school began admitting students through the Grade 5 Scholarship Examination.
+During the 1960s, the school began admitting students through the grade 5 scholarship examination.
 On 25 May 1993, it was designated a national school.

-As of 2022, the school offers classes from Grade 6 to Grade 13, including streams in science, mathematics, arts, commerce, aesthetics, and agriculture.
+As of 2022, the school offers classes from grade 6 to grade 13, including streams in science, mathematics, arts, commerce, aesthetics, and agriculture.
 It also implements the 13 Years Guaranteed Education Programme introduced in 2018 and has adopted digital learning technologies in several academic streams.

 The school has produced alumni who have contributed in areas such as medicine, law, engineering, public service, and the arts.
 The Past Pupils’ Association, founded in 1980, continues to support the school's development through infrastructure and academic initiatives.